ndey96/GCNN-Explainability/README.md

 ![2](https://user-images.githubusercontent.com/10405248/70907972-2dcc9280-1fd8-11ea-820a-f4be4521f8be.png)

-To train a GCNN on the BBBP dataset and save the model weights: `python train.py`
+To train a GCNN on the BBBP dataset and save the model weights: `python train.py`.

+You can download pretrained weights [here](https://drive.google.com/file/d/14fhUmNzOgz4JyvdDCtMTnfLfVnv4A9Es/view?usp=sharing).

 To load the weights of a trained GCNN and generate explanations: `python explain.py`